-Decoupling noisy equipment from the floor will help absorb impact vibrations and stop them travelling through your floor.
+Decoupling noisy equipment from the floor will help absorb impact vibrations and stop them traveling through your floor.

 Fitting these to treadmills will help further cushion the impact and reduce the amount of sound generated when someone is running on it.

-Machines such as stationary bikes and rowing machines usually make much less noise than a treadmill however if you do feel the need to dampen their vibrations then you put them on top of an anti-vibration matt (the kind which is typically used under washing machines).
+Machines such as stationary bikes and rowing machines usually make much less noise than a treadmill however if you do feel the need to dampen their vibrations then you put them on top of an anti-vibration treadmill mat (the kind which is typically used under washing machines).

 3. Use Bumper Plates To Reduce Impact Noise

-Bumper plates are weights which are designed to be dropped.
+Bumper plates are weights that are designed to be dropped.

 They are typically used for Olympic weightlifting or exercise programs such as Crossfit.

-Bumper plates are much thicker than cast iron plates, this is because they are made from solid rubber which surrounds a steel or brass hub (as seen in the photo above).
+Bumper plates are much thicker than cast iron plates, this is because they are made from solid rubber that surrounds a steel or brass hub (as seen in the photo above).

 Being made of rubber means they can be dropped from overhead and will bounce, causing no damage to the floor and significantly reducing the volume of impact sound.